-- 5.16 An infringement fine prescribed under Section 343C of the Resource Management Act is an instant fine issued by Council to a person(s)/company who has committed an offence against the Act. - 5.17 Two infringement fines were issued in response to farm inspections during the 2015/2016 season.
-These fines accompanied the Abatement Notice issued to the farm owner and sharemilker in the circumstance described above.
+5.16 An infringement fine prescribed under Section 343C of the Resource Management Act is an instant fine issued by Council to a person(s)/company who has committed an offence against the Act.

+5.17 One infringement fine was issued in response to farm inspections during the 2016/2017 season.
+This fine accompanied the Abatement Notice issued to the farm owner and involved an incidence of ponding.